ciromattia/kcc/README.md

   - Improve GUI displaying what file we're processing and giving an explicit progress status
   - Better GUI design
   - Make window take focus on app launch
-  - [OSX] Finder-launched app does not take into account user local $PATH

 ## COPYRIGHT